 Buff is a popular loyalty program for gamers.
 It rewards gamers just for playing.
 Right now the platform has 200K users worldwide.

-BUFF mobile app PRD included all the critical components of a PRD listed above.
-The main challenge to solve was the integration with the games we support.
+BUFF mobile app PRD included all the critical components listed above.
+The main challenge was to solve was the integration with the games we support.
 On the PC app, the service is provided by Overwolf.
 On mobile, we needed to come with our tracking solution.

 We developed BUFF as a bundle of separate React applications which work in synergy with each other communicating via EventBus pattern.